ppedrot/logrel-digamma/README.md

 Browsing the development
 ==================

 The development, rendered using the [coqdoc](https://coq.inria.fr/refman/using/tools/coqdoc.html) utility, can be then browsed (as html files).
-To start navigating the sources, the best entry point is probably the [the table of content](https://ppedrot.github.io/quote-mltt-lics24/coqdoc/toc.html).
-A [short description of the file contents](https://ppedrot.github.io/quote-mltt-lics24/index.md) is also provided to make the navigation easier.

 Files of interest
 =================